bitrise-io/devcenter/_articles/en/reviews/increasing-the-size-limit-of-env-vars.md

 {% include message_box.html type="note" title="Changing the limit locally" content="In the following example, we're showing how to change the size limit on Bitrise: that is, the procedure changes the size limit on the virtual machine that runs your build.

 However, you can use the same command to set the size limit on your own machine.
-By default, the required config file is stored at `~/.envman/configs.json`.
+By default, the required config file should be stored at `~/.envman/configs.json`.
 If you changed it, add your own path to the command described in the procedure below."%}

 To set the size limit in your build's virtual machines on Bitrise: